Service Animal Policy

-The Department of Justice has a comprehensive fact sheet on service animals and their use in both Title II and Title III buildings and facilities: Title II applies to State & Local Government; Title III applies to businesses and public spaces.
-The U.S. Department of Housing and Urban Development (HUD) enforces the Fair Housing Act requirements in housing situations.
+The Department of Justice has a comprehensive fact sheet on service animals and their use in both Title II and Title III buildings and facilities: Title II applies to State and Local Government; Title III applies to businesses and public spaces.
+The U.S. Department of Housing and Urban Development (HUD) enforces the Fair Housing Act (FHA) requirements in housing situations.

 - Protects people with disabilities in housing and includes an even broader definition of service animal.

 - Provides people with disabilities the right to have assistance animals in their homes.

 Assistance animals will generally fall into two categories: emotional support animals and service animals.
 Requests for service and support animals can be made under the reasonable accommodation process.

 The definition of an "assistance animal" in the FHA is "an animal that works, provides assistance, or performs tasks for the benefit of a person with a disability or provides emotional support that alleviates one or more identified symptoms or effects of a person's disability."
 Under the FHA, the animal does not have to be individually trained or certified.

 The FHA's definition is much broader than the ADA's definition of a service animal, which is restricted to dogs.
 Also, the FHA covers both service animals and emotional support animals.
 This a major difference from the ADA definition as service dogs must be individually trained under the ADA.